-As your child approaches the end of primary school, the big decisions about secondary schools can easily be to put to the back of your mind.
+As your child approaches the end of primary, the big decisions about secondary schools can easily be to put to the back of your mind.
 All too quickly the applications open and it is easy to feel out of control.

 It seems like there is both too much choice, yet not really a choice.
 Too much information, but not enough quality information.

 As a teacher, school leader and system insider, I would suggest the following five things to get started.

 ONE: Which schools are available and what do you already know?

 Compile a list of all of the options in the area.
 At this stage, I would not rule any school out.
 Even the one you think you would never send your child to.
 Consider things such as distance, commutes, private, grammar (if available), local authority, academy and free school.